Dave Cloutier: Buffalo Bills

-Cloutier was selected by the Dallas Cowboys in the eighteenth round (242nd overall) of the 1962 NFL draft, but after failing to come to terms with the Cowboys, he chose to sign as an undrafted free agent with the Buffalo Bills of the American Football League on January 4, 1962.
+Cloutier was selected by the Dallas Cowboys in the eighteenth round (242nd overall) of the 1962 NFL draft.
+After failing to come to terms with the Cowboys, he chose to sign as an undrafted free agent with the Buffalo Bills of the American Football League on January 4, 1962.
 He was tried at offensive end to take advantage of his speed, before suffering an ankle injury and being later waived.

 Portland Sea Hawks

 In 1962, after being released from the Buffalo Bills, Cloutier signed with the Portland Sea Hawks of the Atlantic Coast Football League (ACFL).
 He resigned with the team for the 1963 season.

 Boston Patriots

 On March 3, 1964, Cloutier signed with the Boston Patriots of the American Football League (AFL).
 He became the first Maine native to play for the franchise.

 Cloutier was converted into a free safety.
 He was cut on September 8, but was later re-signed.
 He was mostly used as a punt returner on special teams.
 He started in the American Football Conference Championship game against the Buffalo Bills.
 He was released on August 31, 1965.